adamnfish/quack-stanley/README.md

 * [sbt](https://www.scala-sbt.org/)
 * [create-elm-app](https://github.com/halfzebra/create-elm-app)

-With those installed, you can run the api and frontend using the helper scripts in the root of the repository.
+You can then run the api and frontend using the helper scripts in the root of the repository.

 * devapi.sh
 * devfrontend.sh

-When run in development mode the game data is stored in-memory and will not persist through a restart of the API.
+The development server stores game data in-memory.
+This data will not persist through a restart of the API.

 ### Running in AWS

-Cloudformation templates are provided for running Quack Stanley in AWS.
+Quack Stanley can be run in AWS using the two CloudFormation templates provided in this repository.

 **Notes:**
 - Running Quack Stanley in AWS will incur costs.
-- Many properties are hard-coded for the public Quack Stanley service.
+- Some properties are hard-coded for the public Quack Stanley service.
 If you'd like to change these to run your own version of Quack Stanley some settings will need to be changed.
+- The region is currently hard-coded in Quack Stanley's source code

 #### Quack Stanley storage

 [`quack-stanley-storage.template.yaml`](cloudformation/quack-stanley-storage.template.yaml)
-will create the persistent resources needed to run Quack Stanley.
+creates the persistent resources needed to run Quack Stanley.
-Quack Stanley stores its data in S3 so the template creates S3 an bucket for the web assets and another for storing the data for in-progress games.
+Quack Stanley stores its data in S3.
+The template creates one S3 bucket for the web assets and another for storing the data for in-progress games.

 #### Quack Stanley